agardnerIT/site/_posts/2021/2021-03-23-keptn-pipelines.md

 What happens if you want to replace email with a JIRA ticket or a Slack message or a problem notification into a monitoring tool?
 That's right - rip and replace.

 What happens if you want to send alerts to two places?
-Two integrations, two sets of APIs to integrate with.
+Two integrations, two sets of APIs with which to integrate.
 Two sets of potential bugs.
 All code managed and updated by you.

 ![pipeline_email_slack_alert](/images/postimages/pipeline_email_slack_alert.png)